 15. Home-from-home Bedding

 Whilst it might save space in your case to use the sheets your hosts have laid on, bringing your own that smell and feel familiar will guarantee you more zeds.
-Sleeping bags are also great for comfort, familiarity and cosiness and always pack an extra blanket too, in case you're staying with the bullet-proof great-grandparent who survived the war and therefore refuses to turn on their heating… 🙄
+And always pack an extra blanket too, in case you're staying with the bullet-proof great-grandparent who survived the war and therefore refuses to turn on their heating… 🙄

 16. Natty Nightlights

 A nightlight is great for giving an unfamiliar room a familiar glow that’ll help put your little person at ease.
 We stock loads of great nightlights that are USB rechargeable so they don’t need access to a power supply and are safe to take into bed too.

 Yes, you read it right.
 If you’re city slickers and you’re going somewhere that’s silent as the grave, your kid might not settle because it’s actually too quiet.
 Bringing a shusher or sound projector that makes white noise to fill the airspace with a comforting hubbub can make the world of difference.
 There are apps for that too, as you'd expect.

 18. When Darkness Falls

 Conversely, if you’re used to somewhere nice and dark and you’re pitching up in a spare room with flimsy curtains facing a main road plus street lighting, a blackout blind is going to be a very worthwhile investment.
 Comes in helpful in the longer summer evenings at home too.